 National Preceptor Month

-During this month, interns and program directors are asked to thank those who are making a difference.
+During National Preceptor Month, interns and program directors are asked to thank those who are making a difference.
 No matter how small or large the thank you is - it is a much-needed thank you for all the hard work preceptors do on a daily basis.

 Outstanding Preceptor Awards